Rhuturaj-Rogaye/DSA-by-Raj/README.md

 ## 🤝 Contributing

 Contributions are welcome!

-- Fork this repo
+I’d love for others to contribute DSA problems here!

+Here’s how:
-- Create a new branch (`git checkout -b feature-name`)
+- Fork the repo and create a new branch (git checkout -b your-feature)
-- Add your DSA code with proper file name and topic folder
+- Add your solution with a clear filename and topic folder
-- Commit your changes (`git commit -m "Added [topic] - [problem name]"`)
+- Write clean commit messages like: Added [topic] - [problem name]
-- Push to your fork and create a Pull Request
+- Submit a pull request after pushing

-Please format code cleanly and add comments where needed.
+Please make sure your code is readable and well-commented.

 ## 📄 License